uuk0/PyBytecodeManipulator/ASSEMBLY.md

   * Comes with an extra instruction, which should only be used in macros:
 * MACRO_PASTE \<macro param name> \['\[' \<access> {',' \<access>} ']'] \['->' \<target>]: pastes the code for a macro-parameter,
   and optionally pushes the result into the target; Can be used to define special exchangeable sections in code (it is intended to be used with code blocks as parameters)
-  \<access> can be used to expose parameter names for dynamic replacement
+  \<access> can be used to expose parameter names for dynamic replacement, optionally prefixed with '!' to make the value static inlined (single eval)
+  WARNING: will raise an exception when trying to use a STORE on a complex \<expression> as \<access>, as that is generally not supported
 * MACRO_IMPORT \<module name with '.'> \['->' \['.'\] \<namespace with '.'>]: imports the global scope of another module into this scope.
 If '->' is used, it defines where to put the scope.
 If it starts with '.', it is relative to the current position, otherwise global.
   * WARNING: the other module must be imported first (TODO: import it manually here!)